 What are Collectables and Personal Use Assets?

-Collectables and personal use assets are investments typically enjoyed for personal pleasure or everyday use.
+Collectables and personal-use assets are investments typically enjoyed for personal pleasure or everyday use.
 However, when acquired by a super fund, they must serve genuine retirement purposes and comply with the sole purpose test, providing no present-day benefits.
-These assets, known as SMSF collectables and personal use assets, must be managed carefully to ensure compliance and maximise benefits.
+These assets, known as SMSF collectables and personal use assets, must be managed carefully to ensure compliance and maximise benefits in line with SMSF collectables rules.

 Specific Examples of SMSF Collectables and Personal Use Assets